AbdouKab/AbdouKab/README.md

 - 👋 Hi, I’m @AbdouKab
 - 👀 I’m interested in Programing and Coding
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-    You can help me from Discord: abdoukab#5535

 <!---
 AbdouKab/AbdouKab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.